m-d-grunnill/MetaCast/paper.md

 was remaining much the same, the resulting change in metapopulation structure between potential case study models meant we had to extensively recode the model.
 In order to expedite this recoding due to changes in metapopulation structure we developed the code in @Grunnill2024.
-This code allowed us to broadcast our COVID-19 subpopulation model over different two-dimensional metapopulations (based on a clusters of people and their vaccination status [@Grunnill2024]), whilst calculating the force of infections for all subpopulations [@Keeling2008c].
+This code allowed us to broadcast our COVID-19 subpopulation model over different two-dimensional metapopulations (based on clusters of people and their vaccination status [@Grunnill2024]), whilst calculating the force of infections for all subpopulations [@Keeling2008c].
 `MetaCast` builds upon and improves the code used in @Grunnill2024.
 These improvements mean that metapopulations are no longer limited to two dimensions.
 Furthermore, metapopulation dimensions don't have to be based on clusters of people and their